 Dorsiflexion night splint:

-The rationale is that the Achilles tendon and plantar fascia normally contract at night in the relaxed equinus position, resulting in first-step pain when the tight foot hits the floor.
+The rationale for its use is that the Achilles tendon and plantar fascia normally contract at night in the relaxed equinus (toes pointing) position, resulting in first-step pain when the tight foot hits the floor in the morning.
 If the ankle and toes are splinted in dorsiflexion this tightening is prevented.
-Some patients find the splint uncomfortable and stop using it.
+Some patients find the splint uncomfortable during the night and stop using it.
+There are various designs available in the market that may help with compliance.
+You can check different designs on the internet search using key word 'night splint'.

 The use of custom moulded orthoses derives from the concept, particularly prevalent in sports medicine and podiatry circles, that plantar fascitis is caused by overpronation, which stretches the plantar fascia.
 The evidence for this is equivocal, particularly as general populations with plantar fascitis (as distinct from selected athletic populations) have relatively few overpronators.
 Some practitioners use taping of the heel as an initial or independent step in this biomechanical approach to treatment, and a number of recent trials have suggested this has an independent effect.